Why Practice Etudes?

 In Etude no.15 to 22, it is worth noticing the prevalent use of trills as a device to develop good finger actions.
 The trills also help us to be aware of the tension in the left hand as they cannot be performed effectively when the hand and fingers are tensed.

 Etude no.32 to 42 are mainly exercises on double-stops.
 Like the trills, the double-stops cannot be played well unless there is a balanced left hand and independent finger movements.

 Pierre Rode (1774–1830)

 Each of the 24 caprices is presented in a different key, covering every major and minor key.
-Some of these etudes have two parts, which begin with a slow introduction and followed by a fast virtuosic section.
+Some of these etudes have two parts, which began with a slow introduction and then followed by a fast, virtuosic section.

 According to violinist Axel Strauss, Rode’s caprices fit between the Kreutzer and Dont etudes in terms of difficulty.
 While they do not contain the kind of fiery display found in Paganini’s caprices, these works have rich musical value worth exploring.